soroushomidvar/WebTableX-GXJoin/readme.md

 If you have used the codes in this repository, kindly cite the following paper:

-> Omidvartehrani, S., Nobari, A. D., & Rafiei, D. (2024, August).
-GXJoin: Generalized Cell Transformations for Explainable Joinability.
-In European Conference on Advances in Databases and Information Systems (pp. 123-137).
-Cham: Springer Nature Switzerland.
+> Omidvartehrani, Soroush, Arash Dargahi Nobari, and Davood Rafiei.
+"GXJoin: Generalized Cell Transformations for Explainable Joinability."
+European Conference on Advances in Databases and Information Systems.
+Cham: Springer Nature Switzerland, 2024.